vvimjam/WSL2/README.md

   **Reverse Search**
   ```
-  ctrl + r will reverse search your previous commands in wondows & ubuntu
+  ctrl + r will reverse search your previous commands in wondows & ubuntu.
+Only upto 1000 lines
   ```